More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Results

-\bolditalictitle{Inference and Linkability:} This theme captures deeper reasoning by a user about how information in an image can reveal hidden attributes or be linked across datasets to identify, profile, or deanonymize themselves or others present in the shared image.
-Some representative survey responses from this theme are quoted below.
+\bolditalictitle{Inference and Linkability:} (See quotes Q3 and Q4) This theme captures a deeper reasoning by a user about how information in an image can reveal hidden attributes or be linked across datasets to identify, profile, or de-anonymize themselves or others present in the shared image.

-\begin{quotebox2} ...........
-Poster can contain certain propaganda that I do not affiliate myself with, so I wouldn't want it showing up. ........... \end{quotebox2}
+\begin{quotebox2} { \textbf{Q3:}.....
+Poster can contain certain propaganda that I do not affiliate myself with, so I wouldn't want it showing up. ......} \end{quotebox2}

-\begin{quotebox2} ...........
-A combination of my (full) name plus all the other would be considered an information breach for me and I would not feel comfortable of people that I am not close with (as is the case in social media) knowing all this stuff about me plus it would create a high risk ........... \end{quotebox2}

-The underlying codes of this theme capture scenarios of risks related to being associated with unrelated topics or the combination of multiple PII in the photo revealing more than intended.
-Furthermore, they also included concerns due to the disclosure of real-time locations directly through the cues in the shared photo or indirectly through the metadata.
+The underlying codes of this theme capture scenarios of risks related to being associated with unrelated topics or the combination of multiple PII in the photo that reveal more than intended.
+Furthermore, they also included concerns about the disclosure of real-time locations directly through the cues in the shared photo or indirectly through the metadata.
 Some codes also reflect ad-hoc strategies employed by participants to mitigate the aforementioned risks.

+\begin{quotebox2} { \textbf{Q4:}..........
+A combination of my (full) name plus all the other would be considered an information breach for me and I would not feel comfortable of people that I am not close with (as is the case in social media) knowing all this stuff about me plus it would create a high risk ........... } \end{quotebox2}

-\bolditalictitle{Irreversible Harms:} This theme captures specific visual objects whose disclosure can cause long-lasting harms that cannot be easily remediated.
+\bolditalictitle{Irreversible Harms:} (See quote Q5) This theme captures specific visual objects whose disclosure can cause long-lasting harms that cannot be easily remediated.
 The codes reflect instances where the participant expresses concerns about privacy risks associated with disclosure of, for example, distinctive physical attributes (e.g., tattoos or birthmarks) or health conditions.
 The codes also covered responses that mention well-known cyber-threat actors and the permanent consequences they could cause.
 General privacy concerns and non-sensitive information leaks were excluded from this theme.

-\begin{quotebox2} ...........
+\begin{quotebox2} { \textbf{Q5:}.....
 Address is also very personal, especially to females, due to possibilities of stalkers, kidnappers, or robbers.
-Birthdate can be used for some type of fraud as well, given that in many countries the personal code contains birthday date. ........... \end{quotebox2}
+Birthdate can be used for some type of fraud as well, given that in many countries the personal code contains birthday date......} \end{quotebox2}